Assisted Living in Newbury, VT

 Frances Atkinson Residence For The Retired

-While looking for assisted retirement living in Newbury, Vermont, you may find Frances Atkinson Residence For The Retired, situated at 4717 Main Street in the 05051 zip code area in Orange County.
-Frances Atkinson Residence For The Retired provides help to retired adults living in Newbury who require help with bathing, dressing, transferring, eating by themselves, personal hygiene and using the toilet.
-Frances Atkinson Residence For The Retired includes services such as: wellness center, three meals each day and transportation service.
+While looking for assisted living in Newbury, Vermont, you may come across Frances Atkinson Residence For The Retired, located at 4717 Main Street in the 05051 zip code area in Orange County.
+Frances Atkinson Residence For The Retired provides help to seniors living in Newbury who need help with showering, getting dressed, getting in and out of bed, feeding themselves, combing or brushing their hair and going to the bathroom.
+Frances Atkinson Residence For The Retired includes services like: concierge services, social and education activities and individualized dining assistance.

 Atkinson Residence

-Atkinson Residence is an affordable assisted living community situated at Newbury, Vermont.
+Atkinson Residence is an affordable assisted senior living facility situated at Newbury, Vermont.
 It has a total of 15 assisted living units.
 Atkinson Residence can be found at 4717 Main Street, in the 05051 zip code area.
-It provides assistance to 55+ adults living in Orange County with ADLs that include bathing assistance and dressing.
-A few of the amenities you can find at Atkinson Residence include gardens, around-the-clock staff and emergency systems in rooms.
+It provides assistance to older adults living in Orange County with ADLs that include showering assistance and help with incontinence issues.
+Some amenities you can find at Atkinson Residence include a games room, health monitoring and an environment that welcomes pets.

 Menig Nursing Home